Webull: Restructuring and expansion

 In June 2023, Webull moved cryptocurrency trading to a separate app called Webull Pay.
-By the end of 2023, Webull had 4.3 million funded accounts, with $8.2 billion USD worth of customer assets.
-That year, Webull expanded offerings to Japan, the United Kingdom and Indonesia.
+By the end of 2023, Webull had 4.3 million funded accounts and US$8.2 billion in customer assets.
 In January 2024, Anthony Denier was promoted to group president of Webull Corporation.
-In November 2024, Webull launched overnight, or extended-hours, trading, expanding the trading window of U.S. stocks for its users both inside and outside of the United States.
-By the end of 2024, Webull had launched in Canada, Brazil, Thailand, Malaysia and Mexico.
+In November 2024, Webull launched overnight, or extended-hours, trading, expanding the trading window of U.S. stocks for users inside and outside the United States.